Sunrise at the Sunset Beach bridge, Sept. 29, 2007:

 MYRTLE BEACH GRAND PRIX Myrtle Beach Grand Prix is now closed!
 After 30 years at the beach, they recently announced that it will be closed permanantly and redeveloped.
 Their "Last Ride" event was Saturday, Sept.
 16th, 2006, and pics and videos of this will be online soon.
 Click here to see a special page for this NMB attraction.

 ...and right next door....
-There is now a miniature golf course directly across the highway from the old Wacky Golf- Hawaiian Village Golf, which has been there about 5-6 years now.
-Its a famous, championship miniature course, although it just doesn't compare to Wacky Golf in so many ways.
-I just had to take a picture of their locomotive.
+There is now a miniature golf course directly across the highway from the old Wacky Golf- Hawaiian Village Golf, which has been there about 5-6 years in 2007.
+It ia one of the courses used for an annual minigolf championship.

 4898 Highway 17 South